-Thanks to the intense work carried out during the health pandemic produced by COVID-19 in the last year 2020, TSI will have the pleasure of participating in five innovative research and development projects over the next four years.
-Four of these research and development projects will be funded by the Horizon 2020 and EDIDP programs, both promoted by the European Commission.
-While on the other hand, the fifth research and development project will be funded by the CDTI (Spanish Center for Technological and Industrial Development) through the MISIONES program.
-This fifth project is focused on the production, storage and distribution of green hydrogen generated by floating wind and solar platforms.
+Over the next four years, and thanks to the intense work carried out during the COVID-19 pandemic in 2020, TSI will participate in five R&D projects.
+Four of these innovation, research, and development projects will be financed by the European H2020 and EDIDP programs, both promoted by the European Commission.
+On the other hand, the fifth research and development project in which TSI will participate is funded by CDTI through the MISSIONS program, focusing on the production, storage, and distribution of green hydrogen generated by energy from floating wind and solar platforms.

-This fact represents a milestone and an award in itself for a SME like TSI.
-Thanks to the experience gained over the last 11 years in European R&D projects, it has been possible to be part of relevant consortiums and prepared winning proposals, playing an important role as a partner and work package leader in the current R&D projects.
-Moreover, through this milestone, TSI has renewed the Innovative SME seal given by the Spanish Ministry of Science and Innovation to companies that invest in innovation and R&D.
+This is a milestone and an award in itself for an SME like TSI, as, thanks to the experience gained over the past 11 years in European projects, it has been possible to be part of relevant consortia and prepare winning proposals, playing an important role as a partner and leader of work packages.
+As expected, the project themes align with the strategic research lines established two years ago, detailed in the R&D section of TSI’s website and summarized below:

 - Maintenance 4.0 based on predictive maintenance

 - Application of composite materials to marine structures such as ships and floating renewable platforms